brucecantarim/welbi-challenge/README.md

 This project was done in a timespan of 3 hours, using React, Typescript and Tailwind CSS.

-***IMPORTANT: This is a Work In Progress / First pass.
-I plan to find some time to improve the project before the final delivery deadline (March 17th 2023).***

 Live version available here: [welbi.surge.sh](https://welbi.surge.sh)

 ## Requirements